WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **Push Messaging** - Meadow.OS now supports push-messaging from Meadow.Cloud as well as MQTT as a first class feature.

 **Meadow.OS + Meadow.Core**
+* **Just-in-Time (JIT) Compilation** - Meadow applications can now enable JIT execution, providing a ~5x-10x performance boost for app execution.
 * **Power & Sleep APIs** - Meadow.OS now supports Sleep and Wake operations for the device, and has a new set of APIs that expose the ability ability to put the device to sleep and then wake up on schedule.
-* **Just-in-Time (JIT) Compilation** - Meadow applications can now enable JIT execution, providing a ~5x-10x performance boost on CPU-bound code.
 * **New App Lifecycle** - We've greatly simplified the boilerplate code needed to create a Meadow application, as well as provided an easy way to integrate with the new Power, Sleep, and OS/App update lifecycle
 * **Lower Power Use on Idle** - The STM32 CPU now idles using its hardware capabilities, reducing total Meadow power consumption considerably.
 * **TLS Certificate Validation & other improvements** - The OS now checks the full validity of TLS (aka.
 HTTPS/SSL) server certificates against a root Certificate Authority registry.
 We also implemented logic for more edge cases of TLS datastream processing.